Siberian Goose Down - Marketing Genius, or Deception?

 A major supplier of "Siberian Goose Down" states: "We have marketed and sold a high end, expensive, European region product called `Siberian Goose Down' for a couple of years or more in this country and world wide.
 We have never claimed this product to represent a single country of origin".

 So.
-Hungarian goose down comes from Hungary, Polish goose down comes from Poland, Canadian Goose Down comes from Canada, but Siberian goose down apparently comes from everywhere, or nowhere.
+Hungarian goose down comes from Hungary, Polish goose down comes from Poland, Canadian Goose Down comes from Canada, but Siberian goose down apparently comes from everywhere in Europe, or nowhere, depending on how you look at it.

 Retailers and manufacturers, perhaps innocently, seem to perpetuate the myth by claiming that this down is superior because of the extremely cold climate in Siberia.